 What is MACRA?
-The Medicare Access and CHIP Reauthorization Act of 2015, commonly referred to as MACRA, introduces a new Medicare physician payment system.
-MACRA replaces the Sustainable Growth Rate (SGR) payment formula, establishes a framework for a quality-based system, streamlines current quality reporting programs into one system and reauthorizes two years of funding for the Children’s Health Insurance Program.
+The Medicare Access and CHIP Reauthorization Act of 2015, commonly referred to as MACRA, introduces a new Medicare physician payment system called the Quality Payment Program (QPP).
+MACRA replaces the Sustainable Growth Rate (SGR) payment formula, establishes a framework for a quality-based system, streamlines current quality reporting programs into one system and reauthorizes two years of funding for the Children's Health Insurance Program.
 MACRA also creates stability for Medicare payments by mapping out payment updates for ten years and beyond – stability that was severely lacking under the SGR formula.

 How Did We Get Here?
 For decades, under the flawed SGR system, a fee-for-service payment model meant that higher performing physicians had no ability to be rewarded for outcomes.
 Health care reform initiated a gradual transition from a volume-based payment system to one that incentivizes clinicians for providing quality care.
 The pinnacle of this transition was passage of MACRA into law, a culmination of over two years of close collaboration with members of Congress on both sides of the aisle and a broad array of stakeholders, including the ACC.